seanorourke7/RPSLS/README.md

 The 'How to Play' page has a video embedded that explains the rules of the game.
 Underneath the video is a link "back to the game" which redirects the user to the game.
 The header links back to the homepage.

-If for any reason the video doesn't load or isn't used there is a 'text instructions' button underneath the video that opens a new page with text instructions on how the game works.
+If for any reason the video doesn't load or isn't used there is a 'Rules' button underneath the video that opens a new page with text instructions on how the game works.

 The Game page is laid out in an intuitive way with five buttons representing the users choice and animated text inviting the user to 'Choose a Weapon'.